 Provision C. Termination of Board Members.

 Any director, including an officer-director, who misses two (2) regular meetings of the Board of Directors during the twelve (12) month period, beginning January 1 and ending December 31, shall automatically be removed from the Board; provided, however, that such a person may be reinstated upon approval by the Board of Directors and upon a written request from that person to the President of the Association.
-The Executive Director of the Board shall be obliged to notify any director who fails to attend one (1) regular meeting of this amendment.

 Section 1.
 Executive Committee.
 The Executive Committee shall consist of the four (4) officer/directors of the Association, including the Past President, the President, the Vice President/Treasurer, and the Executive Director.
 The Executive Director shall be appointed by the Dean of the GSB.
 On January 1 of each year, the officer terms shift so that the Past President’s board term concludes; the President becomes the Past President; the Vice President/Treasurer becomes the President; and a member designated by the Nominations Committee becomes the Vice President/Treasurer.